venturedesigner/SuperWonderfull/README.md

 ## Introduction

-This project will consist on creating a **Mr Superwornderful**, a supermarket based on Rr Wonderful branding.
+This project will consist on creating a **Mr Superwornderful**, a supermarket based on Mr Wonderful branding.

 Here is the [Vue Guide](https://vuejs.org/v2/guide/) in case you need it